audrey2575/deal-note-to-brief/README.md

 ## Why I built this

-This is the one project in this portfolio that isn't a hypothetical — it's scoped directly off a workflow I run several times a week as a VC associate.
+This is the one project in this portfolio that isn't a hypothetical.
+It's scoped directly off a workflow I run several times a week as a VC associate.
-After every intro call, the notes look roughly the same: half-labeled, inconsistent, and captured under time pressure, and then someone (usually me) has to turn them into a clean one-pager before it goes anywhere near an investment committee.
-That rewrite step is pure overhead — it doesn't add judgment, it just costs time and is exactly the kind of repetitive structuring work a tool should absorb so a person can spend their attention on the actual decision.
+After every intro call, the notes look roughly the same: half-labeled, inconsistent, and captured under time pressure, and then someone (usually me) has to turn them into a clean one-pager.
+That rewrite step is pure overhead, it doesn't add judgment, it just costs time and is exactly the kind of repetitive structuring work a tool should absorb so a person can spend their attention on the actual decision.

-I'm using this project as a small case study in product thinking, not just a scripting exercise, so here's the reasoning I'd want a hiring manager to see, not just the code:
+I'm using this project as a small case study in product thinking, not just a scripting exercise.

 - **The user isn't hypothetical.** It's me, and the "spec" came from actually noticing where my own time went, not from imagining a persona.
-- **Garbage in, garbage flagged — not garbage out.** The easy version of this tool would silently produce a confident-looking brief no matter how thin the notes were.
+- **Garbage in, garbage flagged, not garbage out.** The easy version of this tool would silently produce a confident-looking brief no matter how thin the notes were.
 I decided early that a brief which hides its own gaps is actively dangerous in an IC context, so a `## Gaps To Close